History of Boca Juniors: Foundation

 On April 1, 1905, a group of boys that had been part of a football team, "Independencia Sud", met in a bench of Plaza Solís of La Boca with the purpose of establishing a team.
 They were Esteban Baglietto, Santiago Scarpatti, Santiago Sana, and brothers Juan and Teodoro Farenga.
 As they didn't reach an agreement, a new meeting was called for the next day.
 In a new meeting on April 3, they finally agreed and the first committee was established, with Baglietto as president.
-After several names were proposed, "Boca" (for the neighborhood) was chosen, adding "Juniors" to it after a suggestion by Sana, to highlight to name.
+After several names were proposed, "Boca" (for the neighborhood) was chosen, adding "Juniors" to it after a suggestion by Sana, to highlight the name.
 The use of English language in football team names was commonplace, as British railway workers had originally introduced football into Argentina.

 Plaza Solís, seat of the first meeting, is recognized today as the place where Boca Juniors was established.

 Baglietto, Sana and Scarpatti had received football lessons by Patrick "Paddy" McCarthy an Irish footballer and boxer who came to Argentina in 1900 and taught football techniques to the children of immigrants, as an appointed member of the sports municipal committee in Buenos Aires.
 (Note: Nevertheless, other sources refer to McCarthy as the only founder of the club and the Italian immigrants as the persons who made it their own.)

 Other important founders members include Arturo Penney, Marcelino Vergara, Luis Cerezo, Adolfo Taggio, Giovanelli, Donato Abbatángelo and Bertolini.